The Prostrate State

 The Prostrate State: South Carolina under Negro Government is a book critical of the Reconstruction era, black legislators, and Ulysses S. Grant written by James Shepherd Pike in 1873.
 It alleges widespread corruption and misrule during the period.

 In 1873 James Shepherd Pike toured South Carolina and wrote a series of newspaper articles, reprinted in newspapers across the country and republished in book form in 1874 as The Prostrate State: South Carolina under Negro Government.
 During February and March, Pike closely observed the South Carolina General Assembly in Columbia, the sessions of which he described as a "huge system of brigandage".
 It was a widely read and highly influential first hand account of the details of Reconstruction government in South Carolina, that systematically exposed what Pike considered to be corruption, incompetence, bribery, financial misdeeds and misbehavior in the state legislature.
 His critics argued that the tone and emphasis was distorted and hostile toward African Americans and Grant Republicans.

 The Prostrate State painted a lurid picture of corruption.
 Historian Eric Foner writes:

 The book depicted a state engulfed by political corruption, drained by governmental extravagance, and under the control of "a mass of black barbarism."
 The South's problems, he insisted, arose from "Negro government."
 The solution was to restore leading whites to political power.

-Historian John Hope Franklin said, "James S. Pike, the Maine journalist, wrote an account of misrule in South Carolina, appropriately called The Prostrate State, and painted a lurid picture of the conduct of Negro legislators and the general lack of decorum in the management of public affairs.
-Written so close to the period and first published as a series of newspaper pieces, The Prostrate State should perhaps not be classified as history at all.
-For many years the book was regarded as authoritative—contemporary history at its best.

-According to Robert Franklin Durden, Pike did not really attempt to tell what he saw or even what happened in South Carolina during Reconstruction.
-By picking and choosing from his notes those events and incidents that supported his argument, he sought to place responsibility for the failure of Reconstruction on the Grant administration and on the freedmen, whom he despised with equal passion.